Statement on the meeting of the International Health Regulations

 Conclusions and Advice

-It became the view of the Committee that the outbreak is a health emergency in DRC and the vicinity; however, it does no longer meet all the three criteria for a PHEIC below the IHR.
+It became the view of the Committee that the outbreak is a health emergency in DRC and the vicinity; however, it sno longer meets all three criteria for a PHEIC below the IHR.
 While the outbreak is an incredible event, with the risk of international unfolding, the continued response might not be superior through formal Temporary Recommendations below the IHR (2005).